adamsilver/adamsilver.io-jekyll/_posts/2017-05-24-float-labels-are-problematic.md

 ---
 layout: post
-title: Floating labels are problematic
+title: Float labels are problematic
 date: 2017-05-24 09:00:01
 categories: design patterns forms
 description: We're often seduced by novel patterns that save space such as the floating label.
 Find out why this is a problem for users.
 ---

-After writing [Placeholders are Problematic](/articles/placeholders-are-problematic/) some people suggested the floating label.
-We are often seduced by novel patterns that save space but this pattern is problematic.
-Here's why:
+After writing [Placeholders are Problematic](/articles/placeholders-are-problematic/) some people suggested the float label pattern.

+The float label pattern works by having the label start off inside the input (like a placeholder does).
+But `onfocus` or when the user starts typing, the moves outside the input above the field.

+While this is better than supplanting labels with placeholders, this seductive, novel and space-saving technique is problematic for a number of reasons:

 ## 1. There is no space for a hint